tsda-ltda/nemesys/api-manager/internal/data-policy/readme.md

 # Data policies Config routes

-All routes that interact directly with data policies configuration are here `/config/data-policies`.
+All routes that interact directly with data policies configuration are under `/config/data-policies`.

 ## Create